maicol07/flarum_sso_wp_plugin/README.txt

 ## Pre-installation

-You need to create a random token (40 characters, you can use [this tool](https://onlinerandomtools.com/generate-random-string) to make one) and put it into the `api_keys` table of your Flarum database.
-You only need to set the `key` column and the `user_id` one.
-In the first one write your new generated token and in the latter your admin user id.
+Check the [docs](https://docs.maicol07.it/en/flarum-sso/ext) to know how to get started with the Flarum SSO Extension

-## Pro Features
+## Premium Addons
-There are some pro features in this plugin that can only be used with a pro subscription.
-You can view plans [here](https://docs.maicol07.it/docs/en/flarum_sso/plugin/pro)
+There are some premium addon you can subscribe to if you want to use them.
+You can see what they are [here](https://docs.maicol07.it/docs/en/flarum_sso/plugin/pro)
 ### Integrations
-- This plugin integrates with the Membership plugin, allowing to sync user role in Flarum
+- This plugin integrates with the Memberpress plugin, allowing to sync user role in Flarum

 == Installation ==